 How old is LeBron James?

-LeBron James, in his 22nd NBA season, is 41 years old, and will turn 42 in December.
+LeBron James, now done his 23rd NBA season, is 41 years old, and will turn 42 in December.
 The first overall pick of the 2003 NBA Draft played at least 45 regular-season games each year of his career.
-He played 60 games this season and hasn't missed a playoff game against either the Houston Rockets or Oklahoma City Thunder.
+He played 60 games this season and didn't miss a playoff game.

 Prediction